pvdz/zeparser3/tests/testcases/strict_mode/header_requirements_for_directive_in_body/ident_x003d_x005bargumentsx005d/arrow/as_param_name_wx002fo_directive.md

 `````
 throws: Parser error!
-  The left hand side of the arrow is not destructible so arrow is illegal
+  The left hand side of the async arrow is not destructible so arrow is illegal

 (arguments) => {}
             ^------- error